15 Unique Family Tradition Ideas You'll Love

 Try a heritage night!
 If you have some French roots in your family, have a raclette cheese night.
 If you have Chinese heritage, do a dumpling dinner on New Year’s Eve.

 Another great weekend activity: a day out in the yard.
-Simple games like frisbee, Spike Ball, croquette, or grass volleyball can bring your family together and be an excellent tradition to stay healthy and active.
+Simple games like frisbee or Spike Ball can bring your family together and be an excellent tradition to stay healthy and active.

 Families that dance together… get TikTok famous together?
 Even if you dance like you’ve got two left feet, the whole family can have a great time with a dance party or a TikTok dance night.